SomeRandomNoobKekeke/Barotrauma-Ghost-Detector/README.md

 - Call GhostDetector.Check() from inside your harmony patches

 GhostDetector.Check() returns true if it detects a ghost, so you can prevent execution of dead code
-It'll also print to console that ghost is detected, if you don't want that just change the file or replace GhostDetector.OnDetect Action
+It'll also prints to the console when a ghost is detected, if you don't want that just change the file or replace GhostDetector.OnDetect Action